-Running free with no options will display a chart similar to the example below.
+Running free with no options displays a chart similar to the example below.

 total used free shared buffers cached Mem: 1006708 935872 70836 0 148244 346656 -/+ buffers/cache: 440972 565736 Swap: 262140 130084 132056

-Tip: When using the free command the two important lines are the -/+ buffers/cache line and Swap line.
-If you're wanting to get a good idea on how much free memory is available, the free section in the buffers/cache is what you should be reading.
-Linux will keep the contents of memory in the buffers to help having to access the same data over-and-over from the slower disk drive.
-If your buffers/cache free memory is low or your swap free is low a memory upgrade is necessary.
+When using the free command, the two important lines are the -/+ buffers/cache line and Swap line.
+To get a good idea on how much free memory is available, the free section in the buffers/cache is what you should be reading.
+Linux keeps the contents of memory in the buffers to help having to access the same data over-and-over from the slower disk drive.
+If your buffers/cache free memory is low or your swap free is low, a memory upgrade is necessary.

 free -ms 5

-The above command will display the memory in megabytes with the "s 5" telling the system to continuously poll the data and display the results.
+The command above displays the memory in megabytes with the "s 5" telling the system to continuously poll the data and display the results.